 - Super-reduced rate of 3% on food, soft drinks, children’s clothes, books, medical products, water, and rental costs.

 VAT in Luxembourg is paid either monthly, quarterly or annually, depending on turnover.

 If annual turnover is less than €112,000 then returns must be filed annually.
 The deadline for filing a VAT return in Luxembourg is 1 March each year.
 Monthly and quarterly returns need to be submitted by 15th of the month.

 Cross-border VAT in Luxembourg

-There are EU rules regarding the charging of VAT to customers and businesses both inside and outside the EU.
-If you have a business in Luxembourg and sell goods or services to a consumer in another EU country, you need to register for VAT purposes in that country and charge the VAT rate applicable in that country, unless the total value of your sales to that country falls below a certain amount.
+If you have a business in Luxembourg and sell goods or services to a consumer in another EU country, you need to register for VAT purposes in that country and charge the VAT rate applicable there, unless the total value of your sales to that country falls below a certain amount.

 If you sell goods or services to another business based within the EU, you do not charge VAT if they have a valid VAT number.
 You can charge at the Luxembourg rate of VAT if they do not have a VAT number.

 No VAT is charged to any customers outside the EU, although any VAT you have paid on related expenses can be treated as a deduction.

 See the European Commission’s cross-border VAT rules for more information.